 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially Bob Hoffman for increasing your pledge and thanks to Ed Modell for your donation through PayPal!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest patron Trina Wacasey, and to everyone who has bought me a coffee or donated on Paypal!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast